JasonGross/unsong_scraper/README.md

 ##Download

-Download in the format of your choice or run it yourself.
+Download the ebook or run the scraper yourself.

 ##How to run: